 Meet your assistant

-Phi comes with an assistant built into the browser and on by default — you do not set up a separate AI account or sign in anywhere, it is simply there.
-One of the first things you do is give it a name — it generates a matching avatar for itself, which you can ask it to adjust — and from then on you just call it by that name.
+Phi comes with an assistant built into the browser, on once you are signed in.
+You do not set up a separate AI account or sign in anywhere else, it is simply there.
+One of the first things you do is give it a name, and it generates a matching avatar for itself, which you can ask it to adjust.
+From then on you just call it by that name.

-- Chat with Tabs — bring open pages into the conversation as context.
+- Chat with Tabs, bringing open pages into the conversation as context.

-- Skills — workflows it can carry out for you.
+- Browser Skills, workflows it can carry out for you.

-- Acting on your behalf — it can take actions and run tasks, not just answer.
+- Acting on your behalf, because it can take actions and run tasks, not just answer.
 See Automation & Phi Link.

 Memory